minin43/TTT-Custom-Roles/CONVARS.md

 // Doctor
-ttt_doctor_credits_starting                    1       // The number of credits a doctor should start with
+ttt_doctor_credits_starting                    1       // The number of credits a doctor should start with ttt_doctor_cure_mode                           2       // How to handle using a cure on someone who is not infected.
+0 - Kill nobody (But use up the cure), 1 - Kill the person who uses the cure, 2 - Kill the person the cure is used on ttt_doctor_cure_time                           3       // The amount of time (in seconds) the cure takes to use ttt_doctor_cure_rebuyable                      0       // Whether the cure can be bought multiple times

 // Paramedic
 ttt_paramedic_defib_as_innocent                0       // Whether the paramedic's defib brings back everyone as a vanilla innocent role